 Interior and tech

 When it comes to the interior the Toyota Vios has retained the look and feel of its pre-facelifted model.
 It comes with a gray and black interior, that features soft and durable plastics in the cabin area.
 Seating material has also been carried over as the sedan can only be had with a cloth material.
-Smart entry has also been added to the G variants as well as a push to start button.
+A smart entry system has also been added to the G variants as well as a push to start button.
 New driving modes are now available in the higher grades that now feature Eco and Sport modes.
 The 7-inch infotainment system along with a back monitor for the G variants has also been carried over to the facelifted model.

 The Honda City, on the other hand, now comes with a black interior.
 The seating material has been changed to feature leather and suede for the higher models and cloth for the lower trim levels.
 The interior has also been updated featuring a more premium-looking dashboard accented by new air-conditioning vents and by an 8-inch infotainment system.
 Giving it an advantage over its Toyota rival, the Honda City now comes with Apple CarPlay and Android Auto as standards as well as a multi-view camera for the V and RS trim-level.
 This gives the middle and top range variants of the City an advantage over the G and E trim-levels of the Vios as they come with more standardized tech.

 Under the hood is where the difference can be seen.
-The Honda City comes standard with a new 1.5-liter L15 DOHC engine that produces 119hp and 145 Nm of torque while the Toyota Vios in its higher grades comes with a 1.5-liter 1NR engine that makes 106hp and 140 Nm of torque.
-Right off the bat, the City comes with a power advantage of 13hp and 5 Nm of torque making it the more powerful sedan.
+The Honda City comes standard with a new 1.5-liter L15 DOHC engine that produces 119hp and 145 Nm of torque while the Toyota Vios in its higher grades comes with a 1.5-liter 1NR engine that makes 105hp and 140 Nm of torque.
+Right off the bat, the City comes with a power advantage of 12hp and 5 Nm of torque making it the more powerful sedan.

 In terms of transmissions, the Honda City can be had with a 6-speed manual and a CVT, while the Toyota Vios can be had with a 5-speed manual and a CVT as well.
 This puts both about even without applying the gearing of the manual variants into consideration.